aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 Those tools integrated into Xcode consist of a code editor, "Playgrounds," Interface Builder, an iOS device simulator (or just, "simulator"), a debugging suite, and other various tools that help with editing various files that comprise an app (property lists, data schemas, etc.).

-Xcode can be downloaded from the Mac App Store, along with other third-party tools used for testing and building various components that go into apps (like icons).
-Other popular tools exist online that enable us to use open source code to simplify our iOS development.
+Along with Xcode, developers often use other third-party tools for testing and building various components that go into apps (like icons).
+Other popular tools exist that enable us to easily incorporate other developers' code to simplify our iOS development.

 ### The Ecosystem